Counterfactual Explanations and Algorithmic Recourses for Machine Learning: A Review

 \section{Assessment of the approaches on counterfactual properties}

-For easy comprehension and comparison, we identify several properties that are important for a counterfactual generation algorithm to be assessed on.
-For all the collected papers which propose an algorithm to generate counterfactual explanation, we assess the algorithm they propose against these properties.
+For easy comprehension and comparison, we identify several properties that are important for a counterfactual generation algorithm.
+For all the collected papers which propose an algorithm to generate counterfactual explanations, we assess the algorithm they propose against these properties.
 The results are presented in~\cref{tab:main-table}.
-For papers that do not propose new algorithms, but discuss related aspects of counterfactual explanations are mentioned in \cref{sec:other_works}.
-The methodology which we used to collect the papers is given in~\cref{sec:method}.
+For papers that do not propose new algorithms and discuss related aspects of counterfactual explanations or modifications to previous methods are mentioned in \cref{sec:other_works}.
+The methodology we used to collect the papers is given in~\cref{sec:method}.